NathanCordeiro/A-Star-Visualizer/README.md

 - Ensure that PyQt5 is installed correctly, as it is required to run the GUI for this visualizer.
 - The current implementation uses a simple heuristic and may need adjustments for more complex environments or different types of terrain.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with any improvements, bug fixes, or new features.

 ## License